mr-andersonn/NDetect/README.md

 ## 🛠 Requirements

 - [.NET 7.0 or later](https://dotnet.microsoft.com/download)
-- Avalonia UI runtime (bundled with app)

 <br><br>

 ## 📦 Build & Run

-Currently there is no executable but the project can be opened with Rider/VS and run from there.
+Currently there is no executable but the project can be opened with Rider / VS and run from there.